Indian shares held back by metal stocks

-Both the NSE Nifty 50 index (.NSEI) and the S&P BSE Sensex (.BSESN) traded in a narrow range as investor risk appetite declined globally over inflationary worries.
+Both the NSE Nifty 50 index and the S&P BSE Sensex traded in a narrow range as investor risk appetite declined globally over inflationary worries.
+[MKTS/GLOB]

 China, the world’s biggest metal user, said on Wednesday it would strengthen its management of commodity supply and demand to curb “unreasonable” increases in prices.